LakinduOshadha/oop-cpp-examples/README.md

 3. Write a program to print the sum, difference and product of two complex numbers by creating a class named 'Complex' with member functions for each operation whose real and imaginary parts are entered by the user

+4. Create a class called Distance which accepts distance in feet and inches.
+Inches should be in between 0 to 12.
+An overloaded constructor is available to set these properties and default values are zero for both feet and inches.
+Your class has the functionality to display the distance.
+Further extend your class to support operator “=” for Distance.

+A sample output is given below,
+First Distance: Feet: 11   Inches: 10
+Second Distance: Feet: 5     Inches: 11

+After equaling the second distance to first distance:
+First Distance: Feet: 5 	Inches: 11